medeirosjoaquim/ybms-app/README.md

 * Like the title says, this app let you browse through my favorite movies series ;)

-* Also, It was made to show a little about my work to the nice people of Philips!
-And it's (almost all) mobile-first.

 ## Why

 * Because It's a way to know a little more about what I like (by knowing what movies and series I like) and to